 - When you think you understand the text, look for deeper layers of meaning.
 Ask yourself, What might the author be saying about theme, life, conflict, people, stereotypes, or culture?

-Teaching reading in high school is a process of trial and error.
+Teaching reading in high school is a process of goal setting, reflecting, and growing.
 Teachers have to find what works best for their own students’ needs.
 In my experience, these four reading comprehension strategies are critical to scaffolding struggling readers’ comprehension.
 Teaching students to be engaged, active readers is one of the keys to successful reading instruction.
 We can do that by explicitly teaching reading strategies they can add to their reading tool belts.
-If you have related ideas to share, please drop them in the comments.
+Reminding students to use them independently and conferring with them about their progress helps!

 WHAT TO READ NEXT: